oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 crontab on Linux and Task Scheduler on Windows are fine tools as far as they go.
 But they're a little too simplistic: difficult to schedule, no retrying, not centralized, you can't customize success or failure emails, almost impossible to get non-engineers to use, etc.

-![Rundeck logo](/public/images/rundeck-logo.png)

 Enter [Rundeck](http://rundeck.org/).
 It's a powerful system, though we're only using it in "glorified crontab with a web UI" mode, which is a fine way to start.
-We've now switched most of our crontab jobs over to it, and we're working on moving our Windows Task Scheduler jobs as well.
-Here are some of the benefits for us:
+We've now switched most of our cron jobs over to it, and we're working on moving our Windows Task Scheduler jobs as well.

+![Rundeck logo](/public/images/rundeck-logo.png)

+Below are some of the benefits for us.

 ## UI with single-sign-on support